EU parliament rejects carbon market rescue fix

 STRASBOURG/BRUSSELS European Union politicians rejected a plan to prop up the world's biggest carbon market on Tuesday, sending it plunging to a new record low and raising questions about its survival.

-After months of bitter debate, a plenary session of the European Parliament in Strasbourg rejected by 19 votes a Commission proposal to remove temporarily some of the oversupply that has overwhelmed the market for permits to emit carbon dioxide.
+After months of bitter debate, a plenary session of European Parliament in Strasbourg rejected by 19 votes a Commission proposal to temporarily remove some of the oversupply that has overwhelmed the market for permits to emit carbon dioxide.

-Ireland, holder of the rotating EU presidency, said support for the carbon market was still a priority and it would seek agreement from member states, debating in parallel with the parliamentary process, as a matter of urgency.
+Ireland, holder of the rotating EU presidency, said support for the carbon market was still a clear priority and it would seek agreement from member states as a matter of urgency.

-The Commission and many in the power sector and elsewhere in industry are keen for a higher carbon price to drive investment in lower carbon energy.

 "The carbon market is now in a coma, until a clear intervention takes place," an emissions trader said.

-Climate Commissioner Connie Hedegaard said the Commission still believed its proposal, known as backloading, could restore confidence in the Emissions Trading Scheme (ETS) pending deeper reforms.
+Climate Commissioner Connie Hedegaard said in a statement the Commission was still convinced its proposal, known as backloading, could restore confidence in the Emissions Trading Scheme (ETS) pending deeper reforms.

 "We will now reflect on the next steps to ensure that Europe has a strong EU ETS," Hedegaard said.
 "The market, the investors and our international partners are all waiting."

-But she said forging agreement on climate policy had become a lot harder following economic crisis.

-"The vote shows it has become more difficult than it was three years ago, five years ago.
-Still I hope that in Europe, we would not have become so poor that we think it should cost nothing to pollute," she told Reuters.

-A majority of member states is said to support the Commission proposal.
+A majority of member states, which have been debating the plan in parallel with the parliamentary process, is said to support the Commission proposal.
 National representatives are expected to debate what to do next this week.

 NOT SO QUICK

-The Commission's backloading proposal was meant to be a quick fix that could be agreed by the end of last year.
+The Commission proposal, named backloading, was meant to be a quick fix that could be agreed by the end of last year.

-But it exposed deep divisions, with interest groups intensively lobbying members of the European Parliament.
+But it has exposed deep divisions, with interest groups intensively lobbying members of the European Parliament.

-Hedegaard, together with analysts and some in the energy sector have warned that failure to agree on EU steps would spur fragmentation in environmental policy as member nations move to safeguard their own green targets.
-Britain, for instance, already has a carbon price floor.
+Some analysts have also warned that failure to agree on EU steps could spur fragmentation in environmental policy as member nations move to safeguard their own green targets.

+The power sector and other energy companies, such as Royal Dutch Shell (RDSa.L), keen to promote natural gas rather than more carbon-intensive coal, have been strong supporters.

 Analysts say a carbon price of around 50 euros is needed to encourage a switch away from coal to generation from less polluting sources.